 Twist top bottles

 Library patrons are expected to clean up after themselves and should properly dispose of empty containers and wrappers.
 Spills should be reported immediately to the nearest service desk so they can be cleaned up quickly to avoid permanent damage.

-Snacks (crackers, pretzels, chips, etc.) fruit, and items in small containers (dips, hummus, etc.) may be consumed except in areas marked "No Food Allowed."
+Snacks (crackers, pretzels, chips, etc.) fruit, and items in small containers (dips, hummus, etc.) may be consumed except in areas of computer work stations, copiers, scanners or other electronic equpment, and in areas marked "No Food Allowed."
 Meals, messy, crumbly, sticky and/or odorous foods or snacks (salads, hamburgers, pizza, soup, etc.) are not permitted on Floors 1-5 of Young Library, but may be consumed in the Hub (basement).
 Food deliveries to the Library will be turned away.
 These should be received outside Young Library.

 Patrons in violation of this policy will be required to dispose of their food, drink or tobacco items and/or leave the Library.
 Violations will be handled by Library staff in accordance with the Library Patron Code of Conduct.

 The Library reserves the right to determine that something is not allowed.

 In accordance with University of Kentucky regulations, alcohol and the use of tobacco products are not permitted in the Libraries

 Booking the Library Instruction rooms 1-57 (Kentucky Colonels Room) and 1-78 in Young Library is the sole responsibility of the Information Literacy Department.

 These rooms are to be used only for classes taught by librarians.